kt3k/minimisted/README.md

 # Exit code

-If your main function returns a number other than 0, it is used as the return code of the cli.
+If your main function returns a number, it is used as the return code of the cli.

 `sample-cli.js`